oroinc/documentation/user_guide/glossary.rst

    Account
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent a person, company or group of people you run business activities with.
+Its :term:`records <Record>` represent a person, company or group of people you do business activities with.
 Account aggregates details of all the :term:`customer identities <Customer Identity` assigned to it, providing for a 360-degree view of the customer activity.

    Tag
        A non-hierarchical keyword assigned to a record.
 Can be used for filtering.

+   Custom Entity
+      An :term:`entity <Entity>` added to the system by a user from the UI.

+   System Entity
+      An :term:`entity <Entity>` available in the system out of the box.

+   Custom Field
+      An :term:`field <Field>` added to an entity by a user from the UI.